pykalman/pykalman/README.md

 ## Examples

-Examples of all of `pykalman`'s functionality can be found in the scripts in the `examples/` folder.
+Examples of all of `pykalman`'s functionality can be found [here](https://github.com/pykalman/pykalman/tree/main/examples).